MaksJS/Namespace-in-CoffeeScript/README.md

 Namespace-in-CoffeeScript
 =========================

-pattern to simulate namespace in coffeescript
+Elegant pattern to simulate namespace in Coffeescript